-The table below provides the name of each European Site, which has been screened in for the purposes of neighbourhood planning in Herefordshire; includes their site features of integrity; and vulnerability data.
+The table below provides the name of each European Site, which has been screened in for the purposes of neighbourhood planning in Herefordshire.
 This is based on the sites individual features of integrity and their vulnerabilities, which could include distance criteria.
 This has been used in identifying which parishes are likely to require a full HRA Screening of their future Neighbourhood Development Plan, to establish if their plan might have Likely Significant Effects on a European Site.